 Finding the appropriate sites in shopping centres

 By now you should understand the concepts of finding the best area for your products.
-You also should now have considered if your goods or services are impulse versus destination, and where they fall on the line.
+You also should now have considered if your goods or services are impulse versus destination purchases, and where they fall on the line.

 In my view there are different types of customers coming into a shopping centre and you need to consider their needs.
 I believe the two ends of the spectrum are:

-Some people are in between, but in a big centre may have pre-conceived ideas of where they are going.
+Some people are in between, but in a big shopping centre, many have pre-conceived ideas of where they are going.

 Large shopping centres tend to have precincts and if your goods fall into a specific group, then it is often an advantage to be in the correct precinct.
 Examples of precincts we are starting to see are:

-• Fresh food – often a precinct where you have vegetables/green grocers, butcher, fishmonger, hot bread shops and others.
+- Fresh food – often a precinct where you have vegetables, green grocers, butchers, fishmongers, hot bread shops and others.
 Often it is adjoining the entrance to a supermarket

 Being within a precinct can act as a generator for your business.
-We look at many businesses as a friend or foe situation, and if for example you are a Quick serve restaurant ie KFC, Ali Baba or McDonalds, it is normally felt you need to be in the food court as this is where your customers come to.
+We look at many businesses as a friend or foe situation, and if for example you are a quick serve restaurant ie KFC or McDonalds, we would normally recommend the food court area as this is where your customers come to.
 If you were a KFC out of the food court, with no other food options around you, you would not expect to do as well as being in the food court.

 Look for precincts in the shopping centre and think how this will affect the business you are in.
 If possible seek stores that bring your type of customer into the area.

 Shopping strips vary in shape and size and the configuration depends on issues like parking and cross-streets.
 Most strips have an identifiable ‘centre’ and one of the best ways of seeing this is to look where the banks and supermarkets are located.